 China Pacific accelerated their own internal digitization project due to the COVID-19 outbreak, creating opportunities to revitalize the collaboration system and digitize the company.
 China Pacific DingTalk helped China Pacific quickly build a collaboration system that facilitated work attendance checking, team communication, file collaboration, audiovisual conferencing, and live training.

-In DingTalk you can clock in by using facial recognition.
 Moreover, DingTalk also provides a convenient and easy-to-use work-attendance statistics tool, which can help to standardize routine work and improve the execution capability of the business-oriented field-work teams.
 DingTalk provides live training to ensure sales task delivery to the field work team.
 DingTalk also provides the group logging and visitor clock-in features to enable refined management of team marketing.

 DingTalk is designed for enterprise collaboration and business orientation, and has greatly improved the efficiency of collaboration within China Pacific.
 DingTalk enables the enterprise-oriented office work team to edit shared files in a collaborative and efficient manner.
 Shared files are watermarked for tracing.
 The video conferencing feature allows teams to hold multifunctional conferences online.
 The enterprise address book feature helps China Pacific clarify its organizational structure and conduct convenient communication.
 The smart personnel management feature facilitates the multidimensional and straightforward management of human resources.